cedricconol/author-identification/README.md

 ![](images/d2vss.png)

-A web-app from the paper, _[Effectivness of Doc2Vec in Authorship Identification Tasks](https://cedricconol.github.io/doc2vec/)_, by Cedric Conol and Rosely Peña.
+A web-app from the paper, _[Effectiveness of Doc2Vec in Authorship Identification Tasks](https://cedricconol.github.io/doc2vec/)_, by Cedric Conol and Rosely Peña.

 ### Prerequisites